- Key Insights from Customer Transactions

 -payroll deposits; and

-3. Business Transactions Data: Manufacturing and Finance Improve Further
+3. Business Transactions Data: Wholesale and Retail Payment Volumes Fully Recovered

-3. Business Transactions Data: Bill Payments Boosted by Unusual July 10th Total
+3. Business Transactions Data: Bill Payments Remain High in August

-- Outgoing AFT jumped higher in July on higher general bill payments (Chart 7):
+- Outgoing AFT payments remained at elevated levels in August on higher general bill payments (Chart 7):

 4. Retail Transactions Data: Card Spending Growth Stabilized

-- The amounts of CERB payments have been gradually coming down since reaching a peak in mid-April, in line with the observed improvement in the labour market in May-June.
+- The amounts of CERB payments have been gradually coming down since reaching a peak in mid-April, in line with the observed improvement in the labour market in May-July.

 4. Retail Transactions Data: Pace of Recovery Broadly Consistent across Provinces